stacks-network/docs/src/pages/data-storage/indexing-overview.md

 ### Maximum privacy

-All data is encrypted on the client-side before being stored anywhere using Blockstack authorization.
+All data is encrypted on the client-side before being stored anywhere using Stacks authorization.
 The application host cannot inspect, sell, or use user data in any way that a user doesn't explicitly authorize.

 If you are not familiar with Gaia, see [read the Gaia documentation](/storage/overview).